mint-lab/TriangulationToolbox/dataset_roh/README.md

  * Landmark #4: (0, 6, 0) meters

 #### Measurements and Their Ground Truth
-The data files, _(Xx.x,Yy.y).csv_, contains four bearing measurements from four landmarks at the given true position.
+The data files, _(Xx.x,Yy.y).csv_, contain four bearing measurements from four landmarks at the given true position.
 The true position is presented in each filename, for example, measurements in _(X3.0,Y1.5).csv_ is acquired at (3.0, 1.5, 0.0) meters with orientation of (0.0, 0.0, pi/2) degrees.
 Each file contains 200 sets of measurements whose each column is a bearing angle (in degrees) from each landmark.
  * Column #1: a bearing angle (in degrees) from landmark #1
  * Column #2: a bearing angle (in degrees) from landmark #2
  * Column #3: a bearing angle (in degrees) from landmark #3